redhat-et/microshift-demos/ostree-demo/README.md

     Mar 09 07:45:53 edge transmission[2505790]: 2022-03-09 07:45:53,102 INFO: Running update, URL is https://github.com/redhat-et/microshift-config?ref=89b0aea8-0ec5-e9e0-5644-0cd55b835532.

 and on the login prompt on the VM's console you'll find the same URL.
 This points to the `${GITOPS}` repo you've set up at the very beginning.
-The device tries to clone that repo, check out the branch with the UUID that represents the device identifier (here: 89b0...), and then roll the conent of that branch into the running file system.
+The Transmission agent on the device tries to clone that repo, check out the branch named after the ${DEVICE_ID} that uniquely identifies your device (here: 89b0...), and then roll the content of that branch into the running file system.

-If you have an instance of Red Hat Advanced Cluster Mangager (ACM) running and accessible from your machine via `oc`, then you can clone your GitOps repo, checkout the "ostree-demo" branch and see under `/var/lib/microshift/manifests` manifests for installing the ACM `klusterlet` agent and a `kustomization.yaml` for applying these manifests.
+If you have an instance of Red Hat Advanced Cluster Mangagement (ACM) running and accessible from your machine via `oc`, then you can clone your GitOps repo, checkout the "ostree-demo" branch and see under `/var/lib/microshift/manifests` manifests for installing the ACM `klusterlet` agent and a `kustomization.yaml` for applying these manifests.
 What's missing is adding the cluster's name and ACM credentials to the manifests.

 On the machine with ACM access, run: